top of page

 Deadline: Contact for Deadline

-Participants will have learning and mentorship opportunities from Northwestern physicians and researchers, paid summer intensive experience that also includes course credit, college access and entrance support, and test preparation.
+Participants explore careers in medicine—better preparing them for futures as physicians and biomedical scientists—in this summer program led by Northwestern physicians and researchers.
+This paid summer intensive experience also includes course credit, college access and entrance support, and test preparation.

 Timeline: Summer